henrikor2/bridlensis/manual.md

         Abort("File copy failed.")

-#### Delete(file [, rebootok])
+#### Delete(file [, options])

 Delete file (which can be a file or wildcard, but should be specified with a full path) from the target system.
-If any value is specified at `rebootok`(or unless using `${BRIDLE_NULL}` argument value) and the file cannot be deleted then the file is deleted when the system reboots -- if the file will be deleted on a reboot, the reboot flag will be set.
-Returns `0` with error flag cleared if files are found and deleted or a file is not found, `1` with error flag set if files are found and cannot be deleted.
-Error flag is not cleared unless function return value is assigned for a variable or used in operation.
+See NSIS documentation for supported options (`/REBOOTOK`) and their behavior.
+Error flag is cleared if the return value `0` for success is assigned for a variable or used in operation.
+Returns `1` for error with error flag set.

     If Delete("C:\autoexec.bat") == 0
         DetailPrint("File delete succeeded.")

-#### Rename(source, target [, rebootok])
+#### Rename(source, target [, options])

 Rename source file to target file.
-The destination file must not exist or the move will fail (unless you are using any value at `rebootok`).
-If `rebootok` is specified, and the file cannot be moved, then the file is moved when the system reboots.
-If the file will be moved on a reboot, the reboot flag will be set.
-Function returns `0` and error flag is set if the file cannot be renamed or if the source file does not exist, otherwise returns `1` with error flag cleared.
-Error flag is not cleared unless function return value is assigned for a variable or used in operation.
+See NSIS documentation for supported options (`/REBOOTOK`) and their behavior.
+Error flag is cleared if the return value `0` for success is assigned for a variable or used in operation.
+Returns `1` for error with error flag set.

     If Rename("C:\autoexec.bat", "C:\autoexec.bak") == 0
         DetailPrint("Rename succeeded.")